Connect with others who understand.

 Treating the Symptoms of Wild-Type Amyloidosis

-Wild-Type Amyloidosis Outlook
+Outlook With Wild-Type Amyloidosis

 Wild-type amyloidosis is a disease that develops relatively slowly.
 Although amyloid deposits continue to build up within organs over time, this is a slow process.
 As a result, people with wild-type amyloidosis often have a better prognosis than those with other types of amyloidosis.
+While amyloidosis is a serious condition, advancements in treatment are offering hope for a better quality of life and longer survival.

 Talk With Others Who Understand